 It has been thrilling to see God build a richly diverse but unified congregation.
 New Heights has become home to people of many different ethnic, socio-economic, theological and educational backgrounds.
-A passion for prayer and for reaching the hurting and broken with the good news of Jesus still drives the church.
+A passion for prayer and for reaching the hurting and broken with the good news of Jesus still drives the church, and is expressed in their vision to Love God Passionately, Love People Tangibly.
 It's exciting to think about what God will do next!

 As New Heights has grown, it's organizational structure has had to grow and change too.
 New Heights is an elder-led church, meaning that a group of elders make directional decisions, guard the church’s mission, cast vision, and ensure the health of the congregation.
 The elders entrust the day-to-day operations and ministry to the New Heights staff and key volunteers.
 Various elders and staff also provide input and oversight for New Heights' ministries that are outside of the core church experience.
 The chart below gives a high-level glimpse of our current structure.